Joud73/Joud/README.md

 # 👋 Hi, I’m Joud

 Welcome to my GitHub profile!
-I'm a passionate learner and enthusiast in the field of artificial intelligence, always eager to explore the depths of machine learning, computer vision, and data analysis.
+I'm a passionate learner and enthusiast in the field of artificial intelligence, always eager to explore the depths of machine learning and data analysis.

 🌱 **I’m currently an AI student at IAU University.**